 A popup will appear when you hover your mouse over the battery indicator in the status bar at the top screen side, displaying the battery status, remaining power, and a list of programs using a lot of power.
 It will show you the number of cycles your MacBook battery has completed as well as its general condition.

 You can further check the battery in the battery status menu as well.
 To do this:

-- Choose Apple menu > System Preferences, click Battery, choose Battery in the sidebar, and then click Battery Health in macOS Monterey Or macOS Big Sur.
+- Choose Apple menu > System Settings, click Battery, choose Battery in the sidebar, and then click Battery Health in macOS Sonoma.

 - To access the battery status menu on macOS Catalina, hold the Option key and click the battery symbol in the menu bar.

 You’re good to go if the condition is anything positive like “fair” or “normal.”
 However, if it reads “poor” or “check battery,” it’s likely that your battery needs a replacement.
 If you determine that the battery needs a replacement, you should do it through Apple.
 The newer your MacBook Pro is, the less likely you are to change it yourself.

 Also, it’s perfectly normal and not an issue if it stops charging between 93 and 98 percent.
 It’s a function that keeps the battery from being overworked by short charging cycles.
 However, if it does not reach 90%, you may have a severe problem.

 Apart from checking the battery in the battery status menu, you can check the ‘System Report’:

 - Go to the Apple Menu.
 To learn more about this Mac, go to About This Mac.